AppImageCommunity/awesome-appimage/README.md

 ### Continuous integration

 - [GitHub Actions example](https://github.com/probonopd/Zoom.AppImage/blob/master/.github/workflows/main.yml) - Example of how to upload AppImages built using GitHub Actions to GitHub Releases.
-- [appimage.yml](https://github.com/iotang/Project_LemonLime/blob/master/.github/workflows/appimage.yml) - Bigger, more complex example of how to build and upload AppImages using GitHub Actions.
 - [build-appimage-action](https://github.com/AppImageCrafters/build-appimage-action) - GitHub Action for producing AppImages using appimage-builder.
 - [jniltinho/packages](https://github.com/jniltinho/packages) - Drone.io example for producing AppImages using go-appimagetool.
 - [Link to the latest build artifact on GitLab CI](https://gitlab.com/linuxappimage/element-desktop/-/jobs/artifacts/master/raw/Element.AppImage?job=run-build) - Example of how to directly link to the latest build artifact on GitLab CI (can be tricky).

 ### Libraries

-- [QAppImageUpdate](https://github.com/antony-jr/QAppImageUpdate) - Qt5 library and plugin for updating AppImages, can be embedded into applications.
+- [appenv](https://github.com/TheMarlboroMan/appenv) - Small C++ library telling where the app data resides and where the user data is by using `readlink("/proc/self/exe")`), thus allowing C++ applications to become relocatable in the filesystem.
 - [AppImageServices](https://github.com/azubieta/AppImageServices) - D-Bus services providing a high-level interface over the AppImage manipulation libraries for file managers, software centers and other tools.
 - [libappimage](https://github.com/AppImage/libappimage) - Implements functionality for dealing with AppImage files, written in C++ using Boost.
 - [libzsync-go](https://github.com/AppImageCrafters/libzsync-go) - Zsync implementation written in Go that can be used to update AppImages.
-- [appenv](https://github.com/TheMarlboroMan/appenv) - Small C++ library telling where the app data resides and where the user data is by using `readlink("/proc/self/exe")`), thus allowing C++ applications to become relocatable in the filesystem.
+- [QAppImageUpdate](https://github.com/antony-jr/QAppImageUpdate) - Qt5 library and plugin for updating AppImages, can be embedded into applications.

 ### Templates

+- [Briefcase Linux AppImage Template](https://github.com/beeware/briefcase-linux-appimage-template) - Cookiecutter template for building Python apps that will run under Linux, packaged as an AppImage.
+- [mini-qml](https://github.com/patrickelectric/mini-qml) - Minimal Qml application template with deployment for Linux (AppImage), Windows, macOS and WebAssembly.
 - [Qt Desktop Template](https://github.com/stemoretti/qt-desktop-template) - Template for creating Qt Widgets desktop applications with AppImage generation using linuxdeployqt.
 - [qt-hello-world](https://github.com/AppImageCrafters/qt-hello-world) - Qt Hello World project for AppImage creation using appimage-builder.
 - [qt-qml-project-template-with-ci](https://github.com/219-design/qt-qml-project-template-with-ci) - Template for a Qt/QML application with batteries included: GitHub CI, automated GUI testing, automatic code-format checks and more.
 Compiles for Linux (AppImage), Mac, and Android.
-- [mini-qml](https://github.com/patrickelectric/mini-qml) - Minimal Qml application template with deployment for Linux (AppImage), Windows, macOS and WebAssembly.
 - [wxWidgetsTemplate](https://github.com/Ravbug/wxWidgetsTemplate) - Cross-platform application template for wxWidgets C++, with pre-set files and IDE projects, supporting AppImage.
-- [Briefcase Linux AppImage Template](https://github.com/beeware/briefcase-linux-appimage-template) - Cookiecutter template for building Python apps that will run under Linux, packaged as an AppImage.

 ## Resources